-Bullying behavior by any student is strictly prohibited.
+Bullying is strictly prohibited.
 Such conduct may result in disciplinary action, including suspension and expulsion.
 Bullying and teen dating violence is prohibited on school grounds or at school-sponsored activities, functions or programs whether on or off school grounds, at a school bus stop, on a school bus or other school vehicle or through the use of an electronic device or an electronic mobile device owned, leased or used by CTECS.